 And there we have it

 We’re done.
 There’s a small part of me that wants to try an EI 25600 push on this film just to see what will happen.
-I’ve seen some great results from Ilford HP5+ and Delta 3200 Pro shot at this speed, so you never know what you might find one EMULSIVE in the future.
-As the last word from me, I’d like to invite you to view the images featured in this experimentation review, as well as Kodak’s Tri-X 400 technical datasheet below.
+I’ve seen some great results from Ilford HP5 PLUS and Delta 3200 Professional shot at this speed, so you never know what you might find one EMULSIVE in the future.
+As the last word from me, here are development times for Kodak Tri-X 400 as used/refined by me over the past few years for EI 400 up to 25600 in Rodinal and Kodak HC-110.

 Write for EMULSIVE